gradenova/scraper6/README.md

 url: The URL for the book at Amazon, e.g. http://www.amazon.co.uk/DanTDM-Trayaurus-Enchanted-Crystal/dp/1409168395
 asin: The Amazon book ID, e.g. 1409168395.
 We pass this in seperately in case it can't be extracted from the Amazon URL - it's the primary ID of a book on WellRead.
 isbn: The book's 13 digit ISBN code, e.g. 9781409168393.
-This is used to dynamically generate the Waterstones URL.
+This is used to dynamically generate the Waterstones URL. save(optional): Set to false if you don't want to auto persist direct to the database.

 Running locally;